General Introduction to

 Hysteria:

-BC by Hippocratic doctors.
-They trying to explain an illness whose symptoms
+century BC by Hippocratic doctors.
+They trying to explain an

 Modern research: